Cgameworld/DateChanger/README.md

 This mod changes the tick offset value, so no game mechanics are affected

-Currently changes are reset upon reload
+Date changes are kept when the save game is saved

 Features left to add:

-- save date between reloading

 - add static mode